remoteoss/snowflake-utils/README.md

 - *get_columns*: returns the Columns of the table
 - *add_column*: adds a new column to the table
 - *exists*: boolean check if the table already exists
 - *merge*: similar to copy and accepts the same options (except full refresh), but the data is first copied to a temporary table and then merged on primary keys.
-If the destination table does not exists, performs a copy.
+If the destination table does not exist, performs a copy.
 Provided table/column tags are always applied.
 - *drop*: drops the table
-- *single_column_update*: shortand for running an UPDATE statement to update the values of one column with those of another
+- *single_column_update*: shorthand for running an UPDATE statement to update the values of one column with those of another
 - *current_column_tags*: extracts the tags currently applied to the columns
-- *current_table_tags*: extracts the tags currentlya applied on the table
+- *current_table_tags*: extracts the tags currently applied on the table
 - *sync_tags*: syncs the tags specified in table structure to the table.
 There are also a `_columns` and a `_table` version of this method to only sync one of the two kinds of tags, but the more generic should be preferred.
 This method is automatically invoked by merge, and can be optionally invoked by `copy_into`.
 - *copy_custom*: same as `copy_into`, but allows custom transformation of the data that is being loaded.
 Useful if you need to extract nested json fields for optimizing queries, or if you need shallow transformations such as casting timestamps
 - *merge_custom*: same as `copy_custom` but for `merge`.